autonomouslogic/eve-ref/distributed-market-history-plan.md

    bounded by `LEASE_TIMEOUT`.
 4. **Date rollover**: driven by the daily replenish task (see *MarketHistoryDaemon* rollover note).

+## Resolved Decisions (shutdown)

+- **SIGTERM: terminate immediately, no graceful drain.** Applies to both daemon and worker.
+Restart reloads state from S3; the daily cycle re-scrapes anything abandoned mid-flight.

 ## Remaining Open Questions

-1. **Graceful drain on SIGTERM for daemon**: should in-progress leases be allowed to complete their submit window (e.g. wait up to `LEASE_TIMEOUT`) before the process exits, or hard-stop after finishing any in-flight upload?
-2. **Daemon metrics**: should the `/stats` endpoint also expose per-worker stats (last seen, pairs fetched), or is aggregate-only acceptable?
+1. **Daemon metrics**: should the `/stats` endpoint also expose per-worker stats (last seen, pairs fetched), or is aggregate-only acceptable?